dolphin-emu/dolphin/Lua.md

 ## Emulator Functions

 * void print(string str)
-  * Predictably this function simply writes str to the output console.
+  * Predictably, this function simply writes str to the output console.

 * void frameAdvance()
   * Advances Dolphin by one frame if paused, pauses otherwise.